johndoe31415/pyradium/README.md

                         Gives the name of the presentation index file.
                         Defaults to index.html.
 Useful if you want to render multiple presentations in one subdirectory.
+  -j filename, --inject-metadata filename
+                        Gives the option to inject metadata into the presentation.
+Must point to a JSON filename and will override the respective metadata fields of the presentation.
+Useful for changing things like the presentation date on the command line.
   -m {interactive,static}, --presentation-mode {interactive,static}
                         Generate this type of presentation.
 Can be one of None, defaults to interactive.